ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

     > You could also refer to the [ForgeRock example](#full) section, where the process of registering a client is described in the context of a running ForgeRock platform instance.

-    For the purpose of this example, we will use a private-use URI scheme for the redirection URI: `com.forgeops.ios-appauth-basic:/oauth2/forgeops/redirect`.
+    In this example, we will use a private-use URI scheme for the redirection URI: `com.forgeops.ios-appauth-basic:/oauth2/forgeops/redirect`.

     > AppAuth also supports [Universal Links](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content).
 However, because of the extra steps required for trying this approach (including the app been deployed in the App Store), we will not cover it here.